Florence Welch: Political views

 In 2018, she tweeted her support for the removal of the Eighth Amendment of the Constitution of Ireland.
 The removal passed and legalised abortion access within the country.

-In 2019, Welch expressed her support for women's rights during concerts in Las Vegas, Nevada, Chicago, Illinois, Raleigh, North Carolina and Columbia, Maryland.
+During her 2019 North American tour, Welch expressed her support for women's rights during concerts in Las Vegas, Nevada, Chicago, Raleigh, North Carolina and Columbia, Maryland.
 She encouraged her audience to donate to the ACLU instead of buying concert merchandise.

-In March 2022, Florence expressed her support for Ukraine during the Russian-Ukrainian War.
-The Florence + the Machine video for "Heaven Is Here" was recently filmed in Kyiv, the capital of Ukraine.
-Welch wrote on her Twitter: "Two of the dancers in this video are currently sheltering.
+In March 2022, Welch expressed her support for Ukraine during the Russo-Ukrainian War.
+The Florence and the Machine video for "Heaven Is Here" was filmed in Kyiv, the capital of Ukraine.
+On Twitter, Welch wrote: "Two of the dancers in this video are currently sheltering.
 To my brave and beautiful sisters Maryne and Anastasiia.
 I love you.
 I wish I could put my arms around you.
 Strength."
-She also shared an article about the ways to help Ukraine.
-In September 2022 it was announced via Twitter that proceeds from a Florence + the Machine zine would be donated to the charitable foundation Future for Ukraine.
+She also shared an article about ways to help Ukraine.
+In September 2022, it was announced that proceeds from a Florence and the Machine zine would be donated to the charitable foundation Future for Ukraine.
 The zine features photographs taken in November 2021 in Kyiv while shooting music videos for Dance Fever.